Hey, there's a new report out that down in Columbia, Cartagena, the Secret Service brought 20 or 21 women.

 The only thing we don't give away are contraceptives.

-You have to supply your own contraceptives to if by T will not provide contraceptives.
+You have to supply your own contraceptives.

-Have you seen that picture by the way of the GSA guy in a Las Vegas hotel in a bathtub with a bottle of wine?
+Have you seen that picture, by the way, of the GSA guy in a Las Vegas hotel in a bathtub with a bottle of wine?

-I thought Cialis.
+I thought C. Alice.

-I have a Sialis commercial, is people in the bathtub.
+His people in the bathtub.

-None of that on a two if by tea trip.
+None of that on a two-if-by-tea trip.

-If you want it, you can bring it, but we don't give that away or contraceptions.
+Not if you want it, you can bring it, but we don't give that away or contraceptions.

 That's all up to you.